 Abstract: This presentation will explore recent and current research on psychedelic medicine by both MAPS Canada and others.
 Predictions will be made regarding how psychedelics could be integrated into the health care system.
 Some future challenges will be explored.

-Containing Psychedelics?
-The Set and Setting of Emerging Psychedelic Psychiatry
+Containment Matters: The Set and Setting of Psychedelic Research

 Tehseen Noorani, Research Fellow, Anthropology, Durham University